Informatievlaanderen/VSDS-LDESServer4J/README.md

 ##### Example Timebased Fragmentation

-Full documentation for timebased fragmentation can be found [here](ldes-fragmentisers/ldes-fragmentisers-timebased/README.MD)
+This fragmentation is DEPRECATED, more information can be found [here](ldes-fragmentisers/ldes-fragmentisers-timebased/README.MD)

   ```yaml
   name: "timebased"